Lordofthecrows/ProgrammingProject3B/README.md

 # Programming Project Proposal 1
 A discription of the project.
+Enough detail to understand the app.

 ## GUI Mockup #1 (Start Screen)